-You are currently viewing CYCL Face Guard Anti Pollution Scarf A Cyclist’s Must-have (Review)
+You are currently viewing CYCL Face Guard Anti Pollution Scarf A Cyclist’s Must-Have (Review)

 Slogan T-shirt "Don't underestimate an old woman who graduated from University of Cologne", Moda International silk cashmere cardigan (dyed), American Meteorological Society silk weather symbols neckerchief worn as bracelet, necklace with matching studs, Puma silver sneakers (all own), leggings c/o Redbubble and face guard c/o CYCL